LLNL/variorum/src/docs/sphinx/QuickStart.rst

 for IBM, and NVML for NVIDIA.
 Details of each of these can be found in the respective vendor pages, see :doc:`HWArchitectures`.

+For more details about building and installing Variorum, see :doc:`BuildingVariorum`, which provides detailed information about building Variorum for specific hosts, Variorum's other CMake options and installing with ``spack``.

 For beginners, the ECP Variorum Lecture Series is beneficial.
 Slides and recordings can be found here: https://www.exascaleproject.org/event/variorum-class-series/